gridclub/GRiD-Constitution/constitution.md

 ### Section A: Eligibility

-Membership shall be open to graduate students at University of Massachusetts Amherst.
-Membership shall also be open to postdoctoral scholars.
+Membership shall be open to graduate students and postdoctoral scholars at University of Massachusetts Amherst.

 ### Section B: Member Identity and Rights